gordonbanderson/weboftalent-search/README.md

 	<% include SearchBox %>

 You can of course customize this in your own theme.
+In the default black candy theme replace $SearchForm with the above.

 ## Silverstripe Version Compatibility
 2.4 only (tested with 2.4.5+) - stable24 branch